Spike Lee Says #OscarsSoWhite Is ‘Why We Got Nominations’ For ‘BlacKkKlansman’

 Director Spike Lee had some sharp words for the Academy of Motion Picture Arts and the Oscars even as he accepted a different award Thursday night, saying that the #OscarsSoWhite movement had a lot to do with him even having a shot at taking home his first statuette on Sunday, according to The Hollywood Reporter.
-The superstar director and writer is himself nominated for best picture, best director and best adapted screenplay for BlacKkKlansman, and the film is up for six awards total.
+The superstar director and writer is himself nominated for best picture, best director, and best adapted screenplay for BlacKkKlansman, and the film is up for six awards total.

 But during his acceptance speech for a Legacy Award at the Icon Mann gala, Lee called to the stage former Academy president and presenter Cheryl Boone Isaacs and called out April Reign, the founder of the #OscarsSoWhite movement, saying that they “…are the reason why we got nominations… they are responsible for all these black folks getting nominations.”